Gabriel Martinelli: 2019–2020: Debut season and FA Cup win

+2020–2022: Return to fitness, position change and individual success

-On 3 July, Martinelli signed a new four-year contract, with a team option for an extra year, until 2025.
-Shortly after, Martinelli was ruled out until the end of 2020, undergoing surgery to repair a lesion in the cartilage of his knee following an injury in training on 21 June.
-He made his return on 19 December, coming off the bench to play 19 minutes in a 2–1 away defeat to Everton.
+Martinelli made his return on 19 December, coming off the bench to play 19 minutes in a 2–1 away defeat to Everton.
 During the warmup against Newcastle United in the FA Cup on 9 January 2021, he sustained a minor ankle injury and was replaced in the line-up by Reiss Nelson.
-Martinelli returned to playing in European competition on 18 February, making a 13 minute cameo appearance off the bench in a 1–1 draw against Benfica.
+Martinelli returned to playing in European competition on 18 February, making a 13-minute cameo appearance off the bench in a 1–1 draw against Benfica.
 He scored his first goal of the season in a 3–0 away victory against Sheffield United on 11 April.
+While previously playing in central positions akin to a classic number 9, under Mikel Arteta's tutelage, Martinelli was moulded to play more on the left-wing where he had more purchase to cut onto his strong right foot & use his rapid dribbling to unnerve defenders.

+Martinelli missed pre-season after being selected on international duty in Brazil's winning Olympic Gold campaign.
 Martinelli scored his first goal (a volley with his second touch of the game) of the 2021–22 season against Newcastle United on 27 November.
 This goal of his was eventually ranked 3rd in the official Goal of the Season poll held by the club at the end of the season.
 On 18 December, he scored twice against Leeds United three days later, marking his first Premier League brace, with his first goal marking Arsenal's 7,000th scored in top-division English football.
 On 10 February 2022, Martinelli was sent off for two yellow cards in the space of four seconds against Wolves.
 It was his first red card in his career.
 The red card gained some controversy as he was given two yellow cards in one passage of play, starting with pushing Daniel Podence after a throw in and then a foul against Nélson Semedo.

-On 5 August 2022, Martinelli scored for Arsenal in their 2–0 away win at Crystal Palace, becoming the first Brazilian to net a season-opening goal of a Premier League campaign.
-On 3 February 2023, Martinelli signed a new long-term contract with the club, tying him to the club until 2027.
+Before the conclusion of the 2021–22 season, Martinelli was handed the number 11 shirt pending the departure of Lucas Torreira to Galatasaray in the summer transfer window.
+His former number 35 was later taken up by Oleksandr Zinchenko upon the latter's arrival.